 The other two main types of triangles are:

--an isosceles triangle has two sides of equal length. and it also has two angles of the same measure, namely the angles opposite to the two sides of the same length; this fact is the content of the isosceles triangle theorem known by euclid...
+-an isosceles triangle has two equal-sided lengths, and two (opposite) equal-measured angles; this fact is the content of the isosceles triangle theorem known by euclid.

--a scalene triangle has all its sides of different lengths. equivalently, it has all angles of different measure.
+-a scalene triangle has all sides of different lengths. equivalently, it has all angles of different measurements.